Best Memory Foam Mattress

 Arthritis sufferers can be sensitive to hot and cold and do better with a temperature-regulating mattress.
 Memory foam can be too hot, but variations on memory foam, like gel-infused or highly breathable, work well.
 When buying a mattress, investigate the heat retaining qualities or search for a temperature regulating mattress.

 For people with arthritis, movement can mean pain.
 If you sleep with another person and their movement disturbs you and you move, the pain ensues.
 A bed that isolates motion can help you to sleep undisturbed.
 Memory foam is excellent for lack of motion transfer, when coupled with dense foam or pocketed coils as a base, the mattress can work well.

-Firmness is not to be confused with support.
-Firmer does not mean more supportive, it just refers to the amount of sinking into the bed you do.
-Sinking into the bed varies for each person depending on sleep position, weight, and body structure, so a firm mattress is not experienced the same by all.
+Firmer does not necessarily mean more supportive, it just refers to the amount of sinking into the bed you do.
+How much you sink into a bed of a particular firmness will vary by sleep positioning, weight, and body structure, so a firm mattress (like the airweave mattress) is not experienced the same by all.

 And guess what?
 Arthritis affects all kinds of people.
 Dissimilar to illnesses like type II diabetes, which are strongly correlated with certain characteristics like weight, arthritis is an equal opportunity disorder.
 The wide range of individuals that get arthritis make for a wide range of experiences with mattresses.

 All firm mattresses are not created equally.
 The best mattresses for arthritis pain will be medium to medium-firm on the firmness scale and be topped with a plush cushion layer.